aws-samples/eks-workshop-v2/website/docs/security/guardduty/findings/finding4.md

 ---

-In this lab exercise, we'll grant admin privileges to the Default service account, which may result in pods unintentionally launching with admin privileges.This is not a best practice because pods get the Default service account's token.
-This will give unintentinalKubernetesadminstrative permissions to users who have access to exec into pods.
+In this lab exercise, we'll grant admin privileges to the Default `ServiceAccount`,  which may result in Pods unintentionally being launched with admin privileges.
+This is not a best practice because Pods get the token from the Default `ServiceAccount`.
+This will give unintentional Kubernetes administrative permissions to users who have `exec` access into Pods.

-To simulate this we'll need to bind clusterrole `cluster-admin` to a serviceaccount named `default`.
+To simulate this we'll need to bind the `clusterrole` **cluster-admin** to a `ServiceAccount` named **default**.

 ```bash
 $ kubectl create rolebinding sa-default-admin --clusterrole=cluster-admin --serviceaccount=default:default --namespace=default